 SE Corp. purchases parts and supplies from CPD.
-Total purchases of parts and supplies amounting to P4.7 million in 2014, P31.3 million in 2013 and P87.6 million in 2012 are recorded as part of Materials, supplies and other consumables under Cost of Services in the consolidated statements of income (see Note 17.2) while unused parts and supplies are included as part of Service parts, supplies and others under the Merchandise Inventories and Supplies account in the consolidated statements of financial position (see Note 9).
+Total purchases of parts and supplies are recorded as part of Materials, supplies and other consumables under Cost of Services in the consolidated statements of income (see Note 17.2) while unused parts and supplies are included as part of Service parts, supplies and others under the Merchandise Inventories and Supplies account in the consolidated statements of financial position (see Note 9).
 The outstanding liability arising from these are presented as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).